When doing any sort of tensor/array computation in python (via numpy,

 In order to help us prevent shape errors, let's see what typing capabilities

-exist in numpy
+exist in numpy.

-typing numpy
+dtype typing numpy arrays

-As of writing this post, numpy==v1.24.2
+As of writing this post, numpy==v1.24.2 only supports typing on an

-'s existing type hinting tooling, here's how we would include
+Using numpy's existing type hinting tooling, here's how we would include

-type information to our Linear
+dtype type information to our Linear example (note: there is an

 intentional type error)